Knowing how to write a video brief is key when you’re producing any sort of video.

 Who Should Write a Video Brief

-If you or your company are looking to partner with a video production agency on a project, then you need to write a video brief.
+If you or your company are looking to partner with a video production agency on a project, then you need to know how to write a video brief.

 In smaller companies, it’ll usually be the owner/operator of the business.
 In this situation, they’re usually quite time poor, and the brief will be less comprehensive.